 Planning for Incapacity

 As the number of birthday candles increase on your birthday cake, so do the odds of becoming incapacitated due to an injury or illness.
 Whether incapacity strikes suddenly or over time, the consequence is the same.
-Either you will have properly appointed decision-makers of your own choosing through legal planning in advance, or a judge (who likely does not know you or your loved one) will appoint someone for you under the ongoing supervision of the court.
+Either you will have properly appointed decision-makers of your own choosing through legal planning in advance, or a judge (who likely does not know you or your loved ones) will appoint someone for you under the ongoing supervision of the court.
 The pre-planning alternative is less expensive, easier on your loved ones and protects your privacy from the public record.

 Planning for Long-Term Care

 According to commonly cited statistics, if you are age 65 and single, then the odds are about 50 percent that you will need long-term care at some point.
 For married couples, odds are about 75 percent that one spouse will need such care.
 For how long?
-The average stay runs about two and a half years.
+The average care need runs about two and a half years.

 Long-term care is expensive.

 Nationally speaking, a year in a nursing home is estimated to cost an average of slightly more than $140,000.00.
 Little wonder 50 percent of married couples with one spouse in long-term care are impoverished within one year of admission.
 For singles, that percentage jumps to 70 percent.